DaniRomDev/Laravel-Technical-Test-For-Interviews/README.md

 WHEN the user wants to see the electric car detail THEN I can see the electric car detail and be able to start a subscription process

-## Subscribe to an electric car
+### Subscribe to an electric car

 **As a customer**
 I want to see the summary of my subscription
-So that I can do the initial payment
+So that I can do the initial payment to complete subscription

 **User Acceptance Criteria:**
 GIVEN the electric car and subscription summary
 WHEN the user wants to pay for subscription
 THEN I can subscribe to the electric car selected

+### New invoice

+**As a customer**
+I want to see the invoice in PDF format on my email
+So that I can have information about my subscription payments

+**User Acceptance Criteria:**
+GIVEN the subscription
+WHEN a new payment was charged to the user
+THEN I can receive an email with the new invoice